 Digital Banking Programme - A 2 Day Course

 - Outline of programme objectives and where attendees will see benefits for improvements in their own bank

-- Attendees banks challenges and focus for 2015 and beyond – how well are you equipped to cope with the new challenges
+- Challenges and focus for 2020 and beyond – how well are you equipped to cope with the new challenges

 - Technology innovations – what is happening around the globe?
 Where is the greatest impact on banking activity/ behaviours?